Clinical Psychologist & Counselling Psychologist

 Masters of Clinical Psychology & Masters of Counselling Psychology

 Zach works from a person-centred framework, guided by the principles of acceptance, safety, unconditional positive regard, and empathy.
-He draws primarily from the Acceptance and Commitment (ACT) and Cognitive-Behavioural (CBT) therapeutic modalities in his work with clients.
+He draws primarily from the Acceptance and Commitment (ACT), Compassion Focused (CFT) and Cognitive-Behavioural (CBT) therapeutic modalities in his work with clients.
 Zach has a particular interest in working with clients who are struggling with grief and bereavement.
-He works with clients across the lifespan, including primary-school aged children, high-school aged children, students, parents, young adults and older adults.
-Zach has previously worked clinically in a variety of occupational settings, including schools, disability and employment services, corrective services, child mental health, and in private practice.
-Zach has also been a member of the teaching staff at the Brisbane Academy of Musical Theatre, where he taught wellness, resilience, self-care and coping skills to aspiring musical theatre performers.
-When he is not working at our clinic, Zach teaches counselling skills to students in the Masters of Psychology and Masters of Counselling programmes at UQ.
-Zach is also a board approved supervisor for postgraduate provisional psychologists who are in training to become fully registered psychologists.
+He works with clients across the lifespan, including primary and high school aged children, students, parents, young adults and older adults.
+Zach has previously worked clinically in a variety of occupational settings, including schools, disability and employment services, corrective services, the performing arts, child mental health, and in private practice.
+When he is not working at our clinic, Zach teaches advanced counselling skills to students in the Masters of Psychology and Masters of Counselling programmes at UQ.
+Zach is also a board-approved supervisor (STAP certified) and he supervises provisional (trainee) psychologists who are completing postgraduate study.
 He enjoys sushi, rainforests, video games, sleep, dumplings, and dogs.